Peter Grace Named Chair Ad Interim of Symptom Research

-Grace joined our faculty as an Assisatant Professor in 2016.
-Prior to joining MD Anderson, Grace held a position as a Research Assistant Professor, University of Colorado Boulder, Boulder, CO.
+Dr. Grace joined our faculty as an Assisatant Professor in 2016.
+Prior to joining MD Anderson, he held a position as a Research Assistant Professor, University of Colorado at Boulder.

 Cobi Heijnen Retirement - March 1, 2022

-Heijnen is the former chair of the Symptom Research department.
-Heijnen joined our faculty as a Professor in 2012.
-Prior to joining MD Anderson, Heijnen served as Professor of Neuroimmunology and Chair of the Psychoneuroimmunology department at the University Medical Center Utrecht in the Netherlands.
+Cobi Heijnen is the former chair of the Symptom Research department.
+Dr. Heijnen joined our faculty as a Professor in 2012.
+Before joining MD Anderson, she served as Professor of Neuroimmunology and Chair of the Psychoneuroimmunology department at the University Medical Center Utrecht in the Netherlands.

 Dr. Heijnen is one of the founding scientists of the field of psychoneuroimmunology.
-Her research focuses on cellular and molecular mechanisms of neuronal damage, rodent cognition and motoric behavior and therapeutic targets as neuroprotectants.
-Her more recent work seeks to understand the mechanisms and treatment of cancer-related stress, pain, fatigue and chemotherapy-induced cognitive deficits.
-She and her team have demonstrated that nasal application of mesenchymal stem cells repairs brain damage and can reverse existing chemobrain.
-On the prevention front, she has demonstrated that mitochondrial protectants prevent chemobrain and that pifithrin-µ and metformin can help prevent chemotherapy-induced neuropathy.
-Dr. Heijnen has decided to extend her career as a Professor at Rice University, Houston, Texas.
+Her research focuses on cellular and molecular mechanisms of neuronal damage, rodent cognition and motoric behavior, and therapeutic targets as neuroprotectants.
+More recently, she has sought to understand the mechanisms and treatment of cancer-related stress, pain, fatigue and chemotherapy-induced cognitive deficits.
+She and her team have shown that nasal application of mesenchymal stem cells repairs brain damage and can reverse existing chemobrain.
+On the prevention front, she has shown that mitochondrial protectants prevent chemobrain and that pifithrin-µ and metformin can help prevent chemotherapy-induced neuropathy.

 Annemieke Kavelaars Retirement - March 1, 2022